top of page

 Estonia Dominates with Groundbreaking Wins

-Meanwhile, DPD Baltics shone in Transport and Mobility, achieving a 26% reduction in emissions per parcel through its eco-friendly delivery initiatives.
+In the Food Industry category, Äio Tech OÜ emerged as a strong contender.
+This startup creates edible fats and oils from agricultural and wood residues, showcasing innovative contributions to food sustainability.
+Meanwhile, DPD Baltics shone in Transport and Mobility, achieving a remarkable 26% reduction in emissions per parcel through its eco-friendly delivery initiatives.

 Special awards also celebrated Estonian ingenuity: